ClubOSDev42/.github/profile/README.md

 ## Final Words 🎇

-So, if you're ready to embark on a journey through the internals of computing, don your wizard hat, grab your coding staff, and join us at KernelKraft.
+So, if you're ready to embark on a journey through the internals of computing, don your wizard hat, grab your coding staff, and join us at OSWizards.
 Let's make some magic happen. 🧙‍♂️✨

 ---

-*KernelKraft: Because every OS deserves a little bit of magic.*
+*OSWizards: Because every OS deserves a little bit of magic.*